Program Learning Objectives

 Upon graduating, Liberal Studies students will:

 - Examine the importance of the physical, social and cognitive development of children and their application to learning.

-- Develop a deep understanding of the conceptual foundation of each core subject area: Reading, Language and Literacy, History and Social Science, Mathematics, Science, Visual and Performing Arts, and Physical Education and Health.
+- Demonstrate subject matter competency in the following domains: Reading, Language and Literacy, History and Social Science, Mathematics, Science, Visual and Performing Arts, Physical Education and Human Development.

-- Experience how knowledge is created and organized through best teaching and learning practices specific to each core subject area with a focus of metacognition.
+- Examine and reflect on how knowledge is developed and organized through best teaching and learning practices specific to each domain, with a focus on metacognition.

 - Demonstrate effective oral, written and interpersonal communication skills in a variety of contexts including the use of appropriate technology.

 - Integrate the content of one discipline into another through the development of projects across subject matter areas.

 - Synthesize information and integrate experiences that promote personal and professional growth in the field of education.

 - Demonstrate engagement as an agent for change in diversity and inclusion using principles of social justice, equity and ethical practice.

 Degree Requirements and Curriculum